-Saving is a bit like dieting; it may not be enjoyable, but if you keep the goal in sight and exercise some restraint, you can succeed.
+Looking for the best ways to save money this year?
+Saving money is a bit like dieting; it may not be enjoyable, but if you keep the goal in sight and exercise some restraint, you can succeed.
 With dieting, you make a meal plan, and with saving, you make a budget.
 The goals may seem like opposites since with dieting you want to get thinner and with savings you want your bank account to get fatter; however, both require a leaner more disciplined approach to daily living.
+And that’s where our money saving tips can come in handy.

-Savings should be a line item in your budget.
+Savings should be a line item in your budget and it should be a high-priority like your mortgage.
 Decide how much you can spend on each item and that is all you spend, but don’t cut out every little thing and make your life so miserable and boring that you can’t possibly stick to your budget.
 With that in mind, here is a list of the best ways to save money.

 A Savings Account